 The Fear of Investing

 I won’t skirt around it.
 Investing in the market is scary.
 Especially when you first start out.
-And super especially when you’ve lived through the dot.com bubble and the Great Recession and watched the market absolutely plummet.
+And super especially when you’ve lived through the Great Recession and COVID shutdown and watched the markets absolutely plummet.

 Investing can be intimidating too.
 Who wants to spend hours upon hours looking at charts, reading analyst recommendations, and watching their investments go up one day and down the next two?
 That presents an accelerated path to the mental-ward.